openebs-archive/openebs-docs/docs/FAQ.md

   ```

-8.Log in to the target using the following commands:
+8. Log in to the target using the following commands.

 ```
  root@OpenEBS:/home/prabhat# iscsiadm -m discovery -t st -p 10.106.254.221:326